joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 The result?
 Accessibility barriers for users.
 In some cases those users are completely blocked from interacting with campaign content.
 As a result, the campaign under-delivers.

-In my talk: <a href="https://www.youtube.com/watch?v=HyC1gGSXPcA">Building Inclusive Health Services (YouTube)</a> there are similar (real) stories about non use and imitation of NHS and GOV.UK design systems.
+In my talk: <a href="https://www.youtube.com/watch?v=HyC1gGSXPcA">Building Inclusive Health Services (YouTube)</a> there are similar (real) stories about the under use or imitation of both the NHS and GOV.UK design systems.

 ### What to do instead